StaySafeGeneva/StaySafeGeneva.github.io/pages/Gilcompa.md

 ![Image](../img/acc_weekday.png)

 Is there the same risk during the morning than during the evening when we are tired?
+It is know that higher amount of traffic on the roads are during the morning or the afternoon, when people go or come back home.
+We observe that it also correlated with the number of accidents.
 > ## When you come back home at 17h, it is when you have to be more aware!
 ![Image](../img/acc_hour.png)